 The DEF Gauge displays the actual level of Diesel Exhaust Fluid in the DEF tank.
 Diesel Exhaust Fluid (DEF) is required to maintain normal vehicle operation and emissions compliance.
-More information is available in the Electronic Vehicle Information (EVIC) section under the heading of Diesel Exhaust Fluid (DEF) Warning Messages.
+More information is available in the Electronic Vehicle Information (EVIC) or Driver

+Information Display (DID) section under the heading of Diesel Exhaust Fluid (DEF) Warning Messages.